 Passing a dependency to an initial view controller

-A common pattern you’ll see in iOS applications that use dependency injection is that specific dependencies for the application are instantiated in the custom UIApplicationDelegate for the application.
+for the application.
 From there, they are then passed into the initial view controller for use throughout the application.
 Here’s how you can do that.
 Consider the following Storyboard:

 A single view controller is designated the Initial View Controller for the application.
 That means, that view controller will be the first one shown when the application is launched.
-There’s little corresponding code in the app’s custom UIApplicationDelegate:
+There’s little corresponding code in the app’s custom UIApplicationDelegate

 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {